Application for Initial Certification

 The surgical pathology portion of the examination is administered in two parts, with a time limit of four hours for each part.
 On the first day, the examination consists of 35 oral and maxillofacial pathology microscopic cases.
 On the second day, the examination consists of 25 additional oral and maxillofacial pathology microscopic cases as well as 10 general pathology microscopic cases.
 Each part may include one or two cytologic preparations.
 The oral and maxillofacial pathology cases will cover all categories of disease and a microscopic diagnosis is expected for each case.

 The surgical pathology question number will match the slide (case) number.
 The candidate will record the most likely and specific diagnosis possible.
+The diagnosis line must be filled in for each case.
 If the slide shows an ameloblastoma, listing the diagnosis of "ameloblastoma" is sufficient and appropriate.
 If the diagnosis is uncertain, a comment may be added to describe limiting factors or the microscopic differential diagnosis.
 If special stains or other procedures could help establish a more definitive diagnosis, these may be included in the comment section along with alternative diagnostic considerations.
 A rationale should be provided for the listed stains.
 For example:

 Diagnosis: malignant spindle cell neoplasm suggestive of spindle cell carcinoma (see comment).

-If the diagnosis is straighforward, leave the comment section blank.
-All written entries are assessed as part of the scoring process.
+If the diagnosis is straightforward, leave the comment section blank.
+Everything entered will be assessed as part of the scoring process.
 Inappropriate or inaccurate comments can negatively impact the score for that case.
-A critical error, such as diagnosing a benign lesion as malignant or a malignant lesion as benign, is assessed an additional penalty.
+Critical errors, such as diagnosing a benign lesion as malignant or a malignant lesion as benign, are assessed an additional penalty.